-The MiraColt, inspired by the benefits of hippotherapy, is a therapeutic medical device designed to realistically reproduce the complex and natural three-dimensional motion patterns experienced when walking or riding a horse.
+The MiraColt, inspired by the benefits of Therapeutic Horse Riding, is a therapy medical device designed to realistically reproduce the complex and natural three-dimensional motion patterns experienced when walking or riding a horse.

 Therapeutic Horse Riding ( including Hippotheray and Equine Assisted Therapy) is a form of evidence-based physical, occupational, and speech therapy practice in which a therapist purposely utilizes the characteristic gait movement of a horse to provide carefully graded motor and sensory (neuro-muscular) inputs.
 These inputs engage sensory, neuromotor, and cognitive (thought, behavior, relational, and task processing) systems to promote functional outcomes.

 The MiraColt, as a horse-riding simulator, is used as a complementary device in physical, occupational, speech, and behavior therapy.
 The device provides access to these important motion stimulation benefits for people who cannot use or access a live horse.

 It represents a major breakthrough in accessibility for people with various conditions including autism, cerebral palsy, Parkinson’s disease, stroke, down syndrome, multiple sclerosis, and other conditions who can benefit from hippotherapy, but cannot use or ride a live horse.